ehsanbabavu/ariyabot/replit.md

 # Overview

+## About Ariya Bot
+**Ariya Bot** is your intelligent 24/7customer support assistant designed to transform how you communicate with customers.
+It's a modern, full-stack TypeScript Persian e-commerce and support platform that brings together powerful tools for online business management.
+From automated customer interactions to streamlined order processing, Ariya Bot makes it easy to manage your products, handle customer inquiries, and grow your business.

+## Project Description
-This project is a modern, full-stack TypeScript Persian e-commerce and support web application.
-It offers comprehensive features including user management, a ticketing system, inventory, and subscription services with role-based access control.
-The platform is designed for the Persian market, featuring a fully localized Farsi UI, responsive design, and AI-powered functionalities like smart ordering and WhatsApp-based deposit receipt processing.
-The ambition is to provide an intuitive and powerful online business tool, enhancing user experience through advanced AI and robust system architecture.
+This project is a comprehensive, full-stack TypeScript web application built specifically for the Persian market.
+It offers extensive features including intelligent customer support, e-commerce capabilities, user management, ticketing system, inventory control, and subscription services with role-based access control.
+The platform features a fully localized Farsi UI with RTL (right-to-left) support, responsive mobile-first design, and AI-powered functionalities like smart ordering and WhatsApp-based deposit receipt processing.
+The goal is to provide an intuitive and powerful online business tool that enhances user experience through advanced AI and robust system architecture.

 # User Preferences